umarcor/osvb/doc/notebook/sigrok.rst

 ==============================

 In this section waveform dump features of GHDL are introduced.
 This is a complement to the information available in the
-docs: :ghdl:ref:`export_waves`.
+docs: :ref:`GHDL:export_waves`.
 The purpose of these examples is to provide a test suite that allows users to evaluate the features and performance of upstream and in-progress branches.

 :ghsrc:`Resolution <sigrok/resolution>`